Fahadkiyani/Car4Rent/README.md

 ## Untill now i have worked on the following things.

 1. - [x] Home Screen.
-   - - [x] navigation bar
+   &emsp; - [x] navigation bar
-   - - [x] search bar. with pressable options which opens a new screen for advance searches.
+   &emsp; - [x] search bar. with pressable options which opens a new screen for advance searches.
    - - search for your car input field
    - - city picker
    - - [x] made a list of all cities in ascending order